 So starts writer/director Robert Schwentke’s journey into the horrors surrounding the end of the war in Germany and the opportunistic freedom it provided one young man.
 This is the true-life story of young Willi Herold.
 Having escaped the soldiers hunting him, Willi seeks the safety of bombed-out buildings while looting local farms for eggs, chicken and bread.
 But as he walks across the desolate and cold landscape, an abandoned car sparks his interest.
 As Willi searches the vehicle for nourishment, he finds a neatly packed suitcase containing a German captain’s uniform, shirt, underclothes and boots.

 Realising the potential these clothes offer, Willi quickly discards his torn army clothes for the pristine officer’s outfit that fits reasonably well despite the trousers being slightly too long.
 However, if clothes truly make the man, Willi’s personality is also about to shift as he adopts the title, Captain Herold.

-The story that unfolds is both stark, relentless and horrific, as the muddy fields and lawless towns of Europe slowly descend into madness.
-The vice-like grip of Hitlers Third Reich disintegrating all around them, and yet still untouchable in power and presence.
-But, it is within the horror of twisted morality, power and monstrous action that ‘The Captain’ truly hits its mark.
-Not only shining an uncomfortable light on the depths to which humans will dive in retaining control.
-But equally reflecting the strength of Hitler’s ideological power, and the fear of falling foul of its influence.
-With Max Hubacher’s Captain Herold disturbingly convincing, opportunistic and cunning.
-A figurative ’emperor in new clothes’ who laps up power and control with devilish glee.
+The story that unfolds is stark, relentless and horrific as the muddy fields and lawless towns of Germany slowly descend into madness.
+Here the vice-like grip of Hitler’s Third Reich is gradually fading, only to be replaced by lynch mobs and cold-hearted generals.
+But, within the horror of twisted morality, power and corruption, The Captain truly hits its mark as it shines a light on the depths to which humans will sink in retaining control and freedom.
+Here Willi’s Captain Herold is an emperor in new clothes who laps up the power his outfit offers with devilish glee.